Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of identification disclosure risks

 \subsubsection{Three summaries of identification disclosure probabilities}

 For attribute disclosure risk measures in Section \ref{attributerisk:examples}, summaries of attribute disclosure probabilities vary by variable types and contexts.
 For example, fully synthetic categorical data uses summaries of i) ranking, and ii) re-normalized probability of the true record being disclosed, as in \citet{HuReiterWang2014PSD} in Section \ref{attributerisk:examples:fullcat}.
-Partially synthetic continuous data, specifically in \citet{WangReiter2012} where synthetic precise geographies are released, summaries of i) a Euclidean distance between the intruder's guess of the geographies and the actual geographies , and ii) the count of the actual cases in circle centered at the actual geographies within radius in i) are reported.
+Partially synthetic continuous data, specifically in \citet{WangReiter2012} where synthetic precise geographies are released, summaries of i) the average Euclidean distance between the intruder's inferred value of the geography and the actual geography, and ii) the count of the actual cases in circle centered at the actual geography within radius in i) are reported.

 Unlike the summaries of attribute disclosure probabilities, summaries of identification disclosure probabilities are more generally applicable, regardless of the variable types and contexts.
 There are three summaries of identification disclosure probabilities, which now we describe, following \citet{DrechslerHu2018}.